TheFaberLab/rat_HRF/README.md

 The HRF parameters are loaded when the software SPM is opened. <br>

 # How to cite the cortical rat HRF
 These scripts were created by your colleagues.
-Please the article in which the cortical rat HRF was described:<br>
+Please cite the article in which the cortical rat HRF was described:<br>
 Lambers et al Neuroimage.
 2020 Mar;208:116446. doi: 10.1016/j.neuroimage.2019.116446. <br>
 https://www.sciencedirect.com/science/article/pii/S1053811919310377?via%3Dihub